 If you click the arrow from the search result, the tooltip displays View Details.
 This expands the grouping and displays all images taken on that date and grouped by satellite.
 You will see an icon with the instrument filter as shorthand for each satellite constellation.
 You can inspect imagery more granularly at this step by selecting and deselecting entire groups of imagery or single images.

-You can click the information symbol (i) to see metadata about that specific image.
+You can click the view details symbol to the right of the date to see metadata about that specific image.

 The toolstack tools located on the bottom right hand corner of the screen include an overlay toggle button.
 Use this button to adjust what you see on the map.